ibm-cloud-docs/text-to-speech/ssml.md

 For more information about using SSML with the service, see the following:

 -   For complete information about the service's level of support for all SSML elements, see [SSML elements](/docs/text-to-speech?topic=text-to-speech-elements).
 With a few exceptions, the service implements most of the W3C specification, as well as SSML fragments.
--   The service extends SSML with an `<express-as>` element that indicates how text is to be expressed when spoken (as good news, as an apology, or with uncertainty).
-The service supports expressiveness only for the US English Allison voice.
-See [Using expressive SSML](/docs/text-to-speech?topic=text-to-speech-expressive).
--   The service extends SSML with a `<voice-transformation>` element that expands the range of possible voices by letting you control the pitch, pitch range, glottal tension, breathiness, rate, and timbre of spoken text.
-The service also offers two built-in virtual voices, *Young* and *Soft*.
-The service supports voice transformation only for the US English voices.
-See [Using voice transformation SSML](/docs/text-to-speech?topic=text-to-speech-transformation).
 -   The service's customization interface supports the use of the SSML `<phoneme>` element to specify the phonetic spelling that it uses to pronounce a word.
-The phonetic spelling represents the sounds of a word, how these sounds are divided into syllables, and which syllables receive stress.
+The phonetic spelling represents the sounds of a word, how those sounds are divided into syllables, and which syllables receive stress.
     -   For information about the customization interface, see [Understanding customization](/docs/text-to-speech?topic=text-to-speech-customIntro).
     -   For information about the valid symbols that you can use in an {{site.data.keyword.IBM_notm}} SPR or IPA specification for any supported language, see [Using phonetic symbols](/docs/text-to-speech?topic=text-to-speech-sprs).